Dana–Thomas House: Later history

-The home today

 The home became a state historic site under the Illinois Historic Preservation Agency (IHPA).
 The IHPA led a restoration effort in 1987–1990 that restored the structure and its contents to its appearance in 1910.
 It is believed to contain one of the most intact Frank Lloyd Wright designed interiors in the United States.
 Restoration plans and documents are held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.